Terms of Agreement

 Non Debt Clause

-No director or member club shall be liable for any debt loss or expense incurred by GKC.
+No director, member of a committee, or member club shall be liable for any debt loss or expense incurred by GKC.

 Development Fund

 The Board of Directors shall determine the allocation of any monies raised by GKC from the hosting of competitions (i.e. The Scotties, The Brier or any other national, provincial, regional or local curling event) or any other fundraising initiatives.
 The Board must first determine an appropriate amount to be retained for ongoing business expenses as well as an amount to be retained for future initiatives.
 The Board will establish a procedure for member clubs to apply for funding of initiatives in keeping with the goals of the GKC.
 Allocation of funds will be authorized by a majority vote of the Board.
 All remaining funds will be distributed to the member clubs according to the fund distribution rules established for the specific fundraising event.
-The monies passed on to member clubs Greater Kingston Curling (GKACA) will be done in good faith that the monies distributed will be put towards (support) the mission statement of GKC.
+The monies passed on to member clubs must be spent in a manner that supports the mission statement of GKC.
+Member clubs will be held accountable for meeting these terms.

 Junior Fund